 By the way, a modular home is simply a sub-category of the factory-built unit.
 Large pieces of the home are shipped separately and assembled on site.
 In this latest page revision, we should note that creativity in the manner in which modulars are made and shipped has really taken a leap, as many architects and others try to solve the problem of making housing more affordable for ownership by lower-income folks.
 Some have even experimented with 3D printing of all, or more likely small parts, of a home.

 As of 2020, about 22 million Americans were living in manufactured housing, or about 6.7 percent of the population.
 While rents have risen, the rate of increase is considerably lower than for apartments and stick-built single-family homes.

 There is considerable variation between metro areas in the prevalence of manufactured homes.
 Overall the American South showed a higher percentage of housing in the form of manufactured units than did other regions.

-However, despite more and more families paying more than 30 percent of their income for housing, only 93,000 manufactured units were shipped in 2017, compared to an average of 291,000 annually in the 1990s, according to the same Harvard study.
+However, despite more and more families paying more than 30 percent of their income for housing, only 93,000 manufactured units were shipped in 2017, compared to an average of 291,000 annually in the 1990s, according to the same 2017 Harvard study quoted earlier.
 The significance of the 30 percent figure is that the U.S. has long considered that anything more than 30 percent for housing is when a household has a housing affordability problem.